 $200,000 New assessed value of the property w/ the renewable energy exemption

 See the list of cities and towns that have adopted one or more renewable energy property tax exemptions based on data received from towns through our annual municipal land use regulation database survey.
-Please consult local officials for current renewable energy tax exemption status.

 If your city or town does not currently offer such exemptions, see procedures for adopting local property tax exemptions.
 See the sample warrant article for adopting the renewable energy property tax exemptions.
 (Note: local officials may be unaware of exemptions, as the exemptions may have been adopted as long as 30 years ago.)

 If you live in a city or town that offers exemptions and you have an installation that qualifies, you may apply for an exemption by completing the NHDRA Form PA-29.

 OEP recommends that homeowners and municipal officials consult the NH Department of Revenue Administration with any questions regarding the renewable property tax exemption laws and their application.

 *"Ad valorem value" means the valuation of the property prior to any adjustment for Current Use, RSA 79-A or Conservation Restriction Assessment, RSA 79-B. [From New Hampshire Equalization Manual 2006 , Department of Revenue Administration]